The Philippines, 'The Pearl of the Orient'

 3 distant south Mindanao.

 North.
-On or near Luzon Island, effectively the mainland and home to Manila.
-Land and sea access possible:
+On or near Luzon Island, the 'mainland' and home to Manila

 Hundred Islands National Park, Pangasinan, east Luzon